National parks of Canada: Resource development

-Since the inception of Canada's national parks, business and profit had been a major element to their creation and development.
+Since the inception of Canada's national parks, business and profit has been a major element to their creation and development.
 Although tourism was the first source of profit in the national parks, the exploitation of natural resources such as coal, lumber, and other minerals became another major area of revenue.
 These resources were found in abundance in the Rocky Mountains and were interpreted as being inexhaustible.

 Coal was the most plentiful and profitable of all the minerals and therefore its mining in parks was accepted by politicians and Canadian Pacific Railway officials.
-This was demonstrated by the creation of Bankhead, a coal town on the road to Lake Minnewanka that was established.
+This was demonstrated by the creation of Bankhead, a coal town on the road to Lake Minnewanka.
 This coal town was not viewed as a detriment to the overall scenery of Banff National Park, but was instead an added attraction for visitors.
 In this case, resource exploitation and tourism worked in conjunction with each other to create a more profitable national park.
 Although tourism and resource development could work together, it was clear from policy making that tourism became secondary to resource exploitation.

 The resources that were exploited from the national parks were essential to the CPR's income as it freighted these resources across the country.
 In 1887, the Rocky Mountains Park Act was established under the Macdonald government and it reflected the importance of resource exploitation for Canada's economy.
 Under this regulation, national parks were not fully preserved in their natural states as mining, logging and grazing continued to be permitted.